 In order to achieve a high level of profitability within the company through SEO practice, it is recommended to entrepreneurs and marketers to experiment different strategies to find those that fit the type of site and business they are involved in.
 The more the site optimization strategy is planned from the beginning and improved along the way, the more chances for the business to reach sales target, grow.

 Keywords – primary/secondary words – are found in the content of your site and by using them naturally, the site is indexed and positioned in SERP.
 Depending on user’s queries and how serious your site is optimized, it will rank or not in Google.
 Googlebot processes the words on a page, analyzes where those words are located, checks their density, and their importance to the public.

-Keywords are part of the website optimization process helping Google understand the site’s mission, what products you sell, what is your target market, where is the location, etc. At the same time, Google takes into account the authority of the site and displays on the first page in search results, sites that offer authentic content (answers, videos, news, articles, social media posts, infographics etc.).
+Keywords are part of the website optimization process helping Google understand the site’s mission, what products you sell, what is your target market, where is your business location, etc. At the same time, Google takes into account the authority of the site and it displays on the first page in search results, sites that offer authentic content (answers, videos, news, articles, social media activity, infographics etc.).

 Pages rank well in Google depending on how well keywords are optimized and CTR (Click-through Rate) is an important factor when analyzing search queries.
 You can check keywords status in Search Console because a high CTR means more visitors, more leads, and more business conversions.

 Google and Yahoo search engines generate 95% of online traffic compared to other search engines (Bing, Ask), as it is mentioned in ‘Benefits of SEO: How It Helps in Online Traffic’ by Charles James.

 Traffic that comes from Google is free and unlimited, and business profit can be impressive if sites are indexed and appear in SERP.
 In terms of the target keyword/phrase, it is not enough to be on the first page of the search engine but to get your spot at the top of the search results.